sekineh/pcap-file-index-rs/README.md

   - support other than little endian: yes
   - support nanosecond pcap: yes
   - support write: yes
-  - can access to undelying reader: no
+  - can access to underlying reader: no

 - pcapng 1.0.0 - nom-based pcapng-only parser
   - support other than little endian: no